evkx/evkx.github.io/content/models/peugot/3008/E-3008_Long_Range/_index.md

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 434 liters.
-With the rear seat down, it is 1467 liters.
-The maxium weight of the car is 2030 kg (4475 lbs), and with the base weight of 1573 kg (3468 lbs), you can max load 457 kg (1008 lbs), including driver and passengers.
+The cargo capacity in the trunk is 520 liters.
+With the rear seat down, it is 1480 liters.
+On the roof, you can load up to 80 kg (176,4 lbs).
+The maxium weight of the car is 2640 kg (5820 lbs), and with the base weight of 2108 kg (4647 lbs), you can max load 532 kg (1173 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.
-457kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.

-This model is not available with a towbar.
-So, to pull a trailer, you must look at other models.<div class="mt-3 mb-3">
+You can order the car with a towbar.
+The maximum total weight on a braked trailer is 1250, and on unbraked, it is 750 kg (2756/1653 lbs).
+### Availability & Pricing

+This model had a world premiere on 12.09.2023, and deliveries started in February 2024.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Peugot 3008 </strong>
 </a>